 At the moment, there are no other solutions quite like this out there — we’ve built this because we want the web to be good for everyone, not just the small percentage of savvy internet users who know how to instal browser extensions.

 To understand this, put yourself in the user’s shoes.
 You visit a page that is supposed to have a YouTube video on it, except that you opted out of cookies, without which YouTube can’t function.
 Now you don’t even realise there is meant to be a video on this page.

 With Contextual Consent you can see that there’s a video there, even if the request has not been made to load it.
-No request will be made until you click ‘consent’ on the modal that pops up after you click the play button.
-Try it on this video…
+No request will be made until you click our ‘play video’ button.
+When you hover, a tooltip will tell you that playing the video will drop cookies.

 What you see in place of the video before it loads is part of the Contextual Consent feature — it was designed by Metomic, and the preview image you see is the actual YouTube thumbnail.

 Videos are just one thing — we’ve built Contextual Consent so that you can use it with a wide range of third-parties.
 On this first release, that includes:

 This list is just the beginning — we will add more providers in the future.
 In this first release we tried to capture as many widely used third-parties as we could think of.
 You can also build your own very easily.
 We’re releasing documentation to enable any developer to create new Contextual Consent element(s) to suit their needs.